 It is important to wear appropriate footwear, especially when running!

 If you are worried about a swollen, painful joint, why not book an appointment with London Doctors Clinic?
-We now have nine GP surgeries located throughout London, so it should never be too hard when you are in search of a “clinic near me“.
+We now have 12 GP surgeries located throughout London, so it should never be too hard when you are in search of a “clinic near me“.
 We can look into a cause and aid you with recovery exercises, as well as refer you to a physiotherapist or other specialists if needed.